itme-brain/ldv/README.md

 `ldv init`

-Dev templates are simply a `flake.nix` + `.envrc` that enables you to enter an isolated and reproducible build environment whenever you enter your projects directory.
+Dev templates are simply a `flake.nix` + `.envrc` that enables you to automagically enter an isolated and reproducible build environment whenever you enter your projects directory.

 ### Contributing